sibi15/Netflix-Clone/README.md

-# Netflix-Clone
+# Netflix Clone
-A simple front-end clone of the Netflix homepage built using HTML, CSS, and JavaScript.
-This project replicates the look and feel of Netflix's landing page — designed as a learning project to practice front-end web development and UI design.
+This is a front-end replica of the Netflix landing page built using HTML, CSS, and JavaScript.
+It replicates the visual structure, layout, and styling of Netflix’s homepage as a learning project for front-end development.

+Tools & Technologies:
+- HTML for structure
+- CSS for layout and styling
+- JavaScript for minor interactivity
+- Vercel for deployment

+Key Features:
+- Fully responsive homepage layout
+- Styled header, hero section, and content grid
+- Dynamic hover transitions and button styling
+- Clean, Netflix-inspired color scheme and typography

 Link - https://netflix-clone-five-dun.vercel.app/